PsyTeachR/ads-v1/docs/02-reports.md

 <pre class='sourceCode r'><code class='sourceCode R'>&#96;&#96;&#96;</code></pre></div>

 You can add comments inside R chunks with the hash symbol (`#`).
-The R interpreter will ignore characters from the hash to the end of the line.
+R will ignore characters from the hash to the end of the line.

 ```r